 Maen Huail is a limestone block that sits next to Barclays Bank in the town centre.
 It’s the very stone on which King Arthur beheaded the young warrior Huail, who’d made the fatal error of raiding Arthur’s lands and (worse) nicking one of his mistresses.
 Ruthin is a pretty market town whose attractions include an excellent craft centre and Victorian jail.
 It’s also the perfect base for exploring the Clwydian Range.

 Where was the Camelot, the legendary court of King Arthur, with its famous round table and a dozen brave knights lolling around it?
 According to the 12th-century writer Geoffrey of Monmouth, it’s at Caerleon.
 There was certainly a major Roman fortress here, built in AD75 to guard the region for the next 200 years.
-Today it’s our National Roman Legion Museum, which includes Britain’s most complete amphitheatre and the only Roman Legionary barracks on view in Europe.
+Today it’s our National Roman Legion Museum, currently closed for renovation, which includes Britain’s most complete amphitheatre and the only Roman Legionary barracks on view in Europe.

 Llyn Barfog, near Aberdyfi